dingchen-github/DetectLaneLines/writeup_template.md

 8. Combine the line images with the original images.
 9. Write the images to files.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function with the following thoughts.

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+1. Separate the lines to left and right ones.
+2. Find the longest line segment among the left or right lines.
+3. Extrapolate this longest line segment to the top and bottom of the region of interest.

+From the output test images I can see, this function works well, for example:
+Note: Since I used `cv2.imshow`, the color [255, 0, 0] in drawing_lines is blue.

+![solidWhiteCurve][image1]

+In the videos, this function delivers also good results, from each frame point of view.

+Screenshot from solidWhiteRight.mp4:

+![solidWhiteRight.mp4][image2]

+Screenshot from solidYellowLeft.mp4:

+![solidYellowLeft.mp4][image3]

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+1. The region of interest is predefined in the code.
+Although I referred to the image shape, not absolute values, but this region would only work for this kind of images and videos.
+For a certain car model, the lane cameras would deliver the same kind of images and videos, so this code could work, but possibly not for another car model.

+2. When I play the videos (solidWhiteRight.mp4, solidYellowLeft.mp4), I can see the lines are not stable as in P1_example.mp4.
+They jump back and forth within small distances.
+I am not sure if this will have impact on other autonomous driving functions, which depend on the identified lanes.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+1. A possible solution would be to calibrate the region of interest for each car model.

-Another potential improvement could be to ...
+2. A potential improvement could be to use the longest two or three line segments to calculate their average position and slope, instead of only one line segment.